tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 Obfuscation Target:
 : A resolution server that receives encrypted client DNS queries via an Obfuscation Proxy.

+# Deployment Requirements

+Obfuscated DoH requires, at a minimum:

+- Two DoH servers, where one can act as an Obfuscation Proxy, and the other can act as an Obfuscation Target.
+- Public keys for encrypt DNS queries that are passed from a client through a proxy to a target.
+- Client ability to generate one-time-use symmetric keys to encrypt DNS responses.

+One mechanism for discovering and privisioning the DoH URI Templates and public keys is a DNS resource record, NS2 {{RRTYPE}}.

 # HTTP Exchange

 Unlike direct resolution, obfuscated hostname resolution over DoH involves three parties: